stnnickk/codewars-task-solutions/README.md

 # codewars-task-solutions
-My solutions tasks in the CodeWars.
+This is my solutions tasks in the CodeWars.
 <br>
 All code is written in the JavaScript language.
 <br>